||back to previous page

 Guidelines for holding a successful screening

 If you are reading this, you are probably thinking about holding your own community screening of a Tribe of Heart film.
 May many lives be touched by your efforts!

-The guidelines that follow were developed over the last twelve years and are based on the experiences of hundreds of people holding screenings of our films in communities all over the world.
-They are intended to create a safe and respectful environment for audience members, as well as to preserve the potential of our films to foster peaceful change long into the future.
+The guidelines that follow were developed over more than 15 years and are based on the experiences of hundreds of people holding screenings of our films in communities all over the world.
+They are intended to create a welcoming and respectful environment for audience members, and to preserve the potential of our films to foster peaceful change long into the future.
 We invite you to contact us with your questions, suggestions or comments -- the next great idea may come from you!

 Tribe of Heart reserves the right to deny permission to any individual or organization to publicly screen our films.

 back to previous page